 Transaction numbers are to be assigned and placed on all applicable records in the form mandated by this regulation.

 If the broker maintains a trust account, a complete record of all monies received or escrowed on real estate transactions must be maintained.

-Each transaction file, whether PENDING, CLOSED or CANCELLED, should contain all of the following records (IF APPLICABLE) to the transaction:
+Each transaction file, whether PENDING, CLOSED or CANCELLED, should contain all the following records (IF APPLICABLE) to the transaction:

 - Agency Agreement with Seller